 Ten to twelve tiny teeth—just 15–30 millionths of a meter tall8—are located on the inner surface of each hind leg.
 These curved cogs mesh with each other under the abdomen as the insect cocks its legs to jump, forcing the legs to remain in unison as it takes off.
 The gear cogs remain engaged and roll past each other—at a rate of nearly 50,000 teeth per second— throughout the propulsive movements.9

 Beneath the belly of the leafhopper nymph tiny gears with teeth only 15 to 30 millionths of a meter tall mesh to keep the hind legs synchronized for a powerful leap forward.
 Unlike man-made gear cogs, these teeth are curved for optimized function in one direction.
-All images: M. Burrows and G. Sutton, doi:10.1126/science.1240284.10
+Images by Burrows and Sutton, via Science.10

 Leafhopper gear teeth are asymmetrically curved and point toward their point of contact.
 Man-made gears need to rotate in both directions and so have symmetrical teeth, but leafhopper leg teeth are designed only for one-way motion: these insects have no need to leap backwards.
 Co-author Gregory Sutton says this set of gears is built for “high precision and speed in one direction.
 It’s a prototype for a new type of gear.”11